erikdubois/Ubuntu-Mate-16.10/README.md

 # Plank

 I tend to use Plank in all my distro's.
+A nice dock you can theme to pin your most important applications to.

 http://erikdubois.be/category/linux/plank/